1panduranga/Vector-drawings/README.md

 # Vector-drawings
-These illustrations are used for my web development and some of them are created  for fun
+These illustrations are used for my web applications and some of them are created  for fun